Rapptz/discord.py/docs/guide/topics/sharding.rst

     When specifying a shard count, note that each shard must have less than 2,500 guilds.

 Specifying shard IDs is useful for bots running as multiple processes.
 For example, if a bot has 16 shards, you may have one process run shards 0-7 and another process run shards 8-15.
 These values can be specified with, for example, an environment variable, to allow passing different values to each process.
+This behaviour can be achieved with ``commands.AutoShardedBot`` and its ``shard_ids`` parameter which accepts a list of values, such as ``list(range(8))``

 .. note::